billboos/boos-group-website/content/publication/LagueEtAl2022.md

   CO2 alter the summer wake from Florida to Newfoundland, and both the radiative and biogeochemical effects of CO2 drive reductions in coastal cloud cover.
-These changes illustrate the potential of rapidly changing terrestrial climate to influence coastal regions and the ocean environment downwind of continents through both light conditions and the energy balance of the surface ocean.
+These changes illustrate the potential of rapidly changing terrestrial climate to influence coastal regions and the ocean environment downwind of continents through both light conditions and the energy balance of the surface ocean."
+image_preview: ""
+publication_types:
+  - "2"
+authors:
+  - Marysa M. Laguë
+  - Gregory R. Quetin
+  - William R. Boos
+math: true
+title: "Downwind control of oceanic air by land: the land wake and its sensitivity to CO2"
+publication: "*Environmental Research Letters*"
+publication_short: "*Environ.
+Res.
+Lett.*, accepted"
+date: 2022-09-30
+selected: false
+url_pdf: pdf/LagueEtAl2022.pdf
 ---